cs50nestm/programs/old-friends/README.md

 How nice to see you again!

 Lastly, have a look at Doug’s short video on command-line arguments.
-Since we’ll be converting all three of the programs listed above to accept command-line arguments (none of them currently do!), this video should come in handy.
+Since we’ll be converting two programs to accept command-line arguments (none of them currently do!), this video should come in handy.

 <style type="text/css">
 .iframe_container {